Imoptimal/animations-by-imoptimal/readme.txt

 = 1.7.0 =
 Changed the translation pot file meta info.

+= 1.7.1 =
+Updated the sanitization of user input in the meta section.

 == Copyright ==

 Animations by Imoptimal Plugin, Copyright 2019 Ivan Maljukanovic